dragan-stepanovic/DragansCommitNotation/README.md

 ### Commit notation
-**Heuristic**: Keep commit messages short to reduce the relative cost of committing.
+Heuristic: **Keep commit messages short to reduce the relative cost of committing**.
 The easier it is to commit, the more often I'll do it, the smaller the changes I'll make.
 In Lean terms, this commit notation reduces batch transaction cost which enables smaller batches and more frequent integration.

 <img width="865" alt="image" src="https://github.com/dragan-stepanovic/DragansCommitNotation/assets/332947/803fcc19-0121-49d9-82e6-42394659d8a0">